fibleep/vinyl_prog3/PROJECT_CHECKLIST.md

 - presentation layer:
     - spring MVC application
         - pages:
-            - to show 2 main entities in some overview (table)
+            - to show 2 main entities in some overview (table) [X]? songs page kinda does this
             - to show details of main entities [X]
             - to show relationships between the entities [X]
-        - possibility to add entities - delete entities
+        - possibility to add entities - delete entities [X]
         - add session history page to show history of visited pages in the session [X]
         - Menu on top using fragments [X]
         - Footer at the bottom using fragments [X]